CVOR Travel Nurse Jobs in Iowa

 Licensing and Credentialing for Iowa CVOR Contracts

 Because Iowa is part of the Nurse Licensure Compact, travelers holding a compact home-state RN license can take Iowa assignments without applying for a separate license.
-If your home state isn’t in the compact, you’ll apply to the Iowa Board of Nursing by endorsement, so it pays to start the application early and give yourself a cushion before your target start date.
-CVOR contracts are also among the most credential-intensive in travel nursing.
+If your home state isn’t in the compact, you’ll apply to the Iowa Board of Nursing by endorsement, so start the application early and give yourself a cushion before your target start date.
+Beyond licensing, CVOR carries one of the heaviest credential loads in travel nursing.
 Here’s what Iowa facilities generally expect:

-• ACLS: Required for essentially all CVOR contracts in Iowa, current before your start date
+• ACLS: Effectively mandatory on all CVOR contracts in Iowa, current before your start date

-Junxion’s credentialing team reviews every requirement before you accept a contract and handles the paperwork so nothing slips.
+Junxion’s credentialing team walks the requirements with you before you accept a contract and pushes the paperwork through so nothing slips.
 Questions about credentialing for a specific Iowa program or your licensing timeline?
 Reach out to a Junxion recruiter directly, or visit the employee resources page for compliance tools and housing guides.

 How Iowa Compares for CVOR Travelers

 Iowa won’t out-flash the coastal markets on headline rate, but it competes on the things that actually shape a contract.
 The compact license is a big one: hold a compact license and you can usually start fast instead of waiting on paperwork.
 The other is value.
-Because everyday costs in Des Moines, Cedar Rapids, and the surrounding metros tend to run lower than the big-city markets, your stipend goes further and your take-home rate covers more, even though Iowa does collect a state income tax like most states.
-For a lot of CVOR travelers, a contract that feels middle-of-the-pack on gross pay can end up feeling generous once the lower cost of living is factored in.
+Everyday costs in Des Moines, Cedar Rapids, and the surrounding metros tend to run lower than the big-city markets, so your stipend goes further and your take-home covers more, even though Iowa does collect a state income tax like most states.
+For a lot of CVOR travelers, a contract that looks middle-of-the-pack on gross pay ends up feeling generous once the lower cost of living gets factored in.

-Then there’s the lifestyle, which matters over a 13-week stretch.
-Iowa is an easy state to live in between cases, with walkable downtowns in Des Moines and Iowa City, a real coffee-and-brewery scene, riverfront trails, and short commutes you won’t get in a sprawling metro.
+And Iowa is an easy state to live in between cases, which matters over a 13-week stretch.
+Walkable downtowns in Des Moines and Iowa City, a real coffee-and-brewery scene, riverfront trails, and short commutes you won’t get in a sprawling metro.
 The college-town energy in Iowa City keeps things lively, and the wider state is full of parks and bike trails for your days off.
-For CVOR specifically, Iowa pairs serious clinical exposure at its regional cardiac centers with a low-friction, good-value place to actually live, and that’s an underrated combination.
+For CVOR specifically, Iowa pairs serious clinical exposure at its regional cardiac centers with a low-friction, good-value place to actually live.
+That combination gets underrated.

 Getting Started with Junxion

-You also get full pay transparency.
-Every package comes with a complete breakdown of the taxable rate, every stipend, and the call structure, so there’s no guessing and no bait-and-switch.
-Credentialing is handled by a US-based team that stays on top of deadlines so you can focus on the work.
+Every offer comes with full pay transparency: a complete breakdown of the taxable rate, every stipend, and the call structure, so there’s no guessing and no bait-and-switch.
+A US-based credentialing team stays on top of the deadlines while you focus on the work.
 When you’re ready to look at live CVOR contracts in Iowa, talk to a Junxion recruiter and let’s match your cardiac OR background with the right program.

 What to Know Before You Go

-Every cardiac program runs its own surgeon cards, pump protocols, positioning, and draping preferences, so plan on your first week involving a lot of questions.
-That’s normal, even for seasoned CVOR travelers, and the team will warm up fast once they see you can hold your own in a complex case.
+Plan on asking a lot of questions your first week.
+Every cardiac program has its own surgeon cards, pump protocols, positioning, and draping preferences, and even seasoned CVOR travelers need time to learn a new room.
+Teams warm up fast once they see you hold your own in a complex case.
 Get your credentials, ACLS, and any facility-specific paperwork squared away before your start date so you’re cleared to scrub on day one.

-On the logistics side, a lot of Iowa’s cardiac volume is concentrated in Des Moines, Iowa City, and Cedar Rapids, so research neighborhoods near your facility and factor in a winter that can get genuinely cold and snowy if you’re starting an assignment in the colder months.
-Look into short-term furnished rentals or extended-stay options that work with a 13-week schedule, and lean on your recruiter for trusted housing resources in the market you’re headed to.
-A little prep up front makes that first week a whole lot smoother.
+On logistics: most of Iowa’s cardiac volume is concentrated in Des Moines, Iowa City, and Cedar Rapids, so research neighborhoods near your facility, and if you’re starting in the colder months, plan for a winter that can get genuinely cold and snowy.
+Short-term furnished rentals and extended-stay options tend to fit a 13-week schedule best, and your recruiter can point you to trusted housing resources in the market you’re headed to.
+Handle it early and your first week runs a lot smoother.

 FAQs: CVOR Travel Nurse Jobs in Iowa